top of page

 to possible exposure to the coronavirus?

-● Nannies will use family-provided cleaning materials to clean and sanitize used
+• Nannies will use family-provided cleaning materials to clean and sanitize used surfaces frequently.

-● When care is outdoors, Nannies will keep the children a distance of at least 6' from anyone not in the family's household.
+• When care is outdoors, Nannies will keep the children distanced from anyone not in the family’s household.

 On Call Nanny understands that families are needing extra support right now.
 Unfortunately we are no longer able to provide care to families experiencing any contagious symptoms to protect our Nannies, their families, and our clients.